galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 ## Gene.iobio Analyses
 Alternatively, the trio analysis can be done using gene.iobio {% cite Di_Sera_2021 %}.
 The {% tool [gene.iobio visualisation](toolshed.g2.bx.psu.edu/repos/iuc/geneiobio/gene_iobio_display_generation_iframe/4.7.1) %} tool generates an html file which sends the VCFs to the iobio site using public URLs.
-Therefore, your history has to be shared.
+Therefore, your history has to be shared, i.e. **everyone with a link can access your history!**

-> <hands-on-title> Generate gene.iobio html </hands-on-title>
+> <hands-on-title> Make files accessible for gene.iobio </hands-on-title>
 >
 > 1. Open the **History Options menu** {% icon galaxy-dropdown %} at the topright corner of your history panel.
 > 2. select **Share or Publish** {% icon galaxy-workflow %}.